Audio Mastering with MasteringBOX

 Tube

-Often characterised by the ‘warm’ sound they give to a recording, this preamp design will offer a lot of colour.
-Most notably this includes a deeper and rounder bass tone, open and airy highs and a boost to the presence of the mid-range.
-As the gain is cranked with a tube pre, gentle second order distortion is applied to the signal which results in the classic tone of this preamp style.
-Typical applications would include but are not limited to, vocals and bass guitars.
-Really it’s good for anything you want to thicken up.
+Often characterized by the ‘warm’ sound they give to a recording, this preamp design offers a lot of color.
+Most notably, this includes a deeper and rounder bass tone, open and airy highs, and a boost to the presence of the mid-range.
+As the gain is cranked with a tube pre, gentle second-order distortion is applied to the signal, resulting in the classic tone of this preamp style.
+Typical applications include, but are not limited to, vocals and bass guitars.
+Really, it’s good for anything you want to thicken up.

 Solid State

-Essentially the opposite of a tube preamp within the analogue world, solid state preamps offer high gain and incredibly transparent signal processing.
+Essentially the opposite of a tube preamp within the analog world, solid state preamps offer high gain and incredibly transparent signal processing.
 The use of transistors allows them to be cranked up without generating as much heat and therefore less distortion.
 With their incredibly clean signal path, solid state preamps lend themselves fantastically to acoustic instruments.
-You are able to capture the beautiful, natural sound of the violin as close to real life as possible.
+You can capture the beautiful, natural sound of the violin as close to real life as possible.

 Hybrid

 As you may have guessed, hybrid preamps are a combination of the previous two.
-Some utilise a combined signal path with variable tube distortion whilst others offer both tube and solid state separately, allowing you to blend the two to create unique tones.
+Some utilize a combined signal path with variable tube distortion, while others offer both tube and solid state separately, allowing you to blend the two to create unique tones.
 These are not as common in most studios because dedicated equipment makes more sense.
-However, for the home recording option hybrid preamps can give you the best of both worlds without breaking the bank.
+However, for the home recording option, hybrid preamps can give you the best of both worlds without breaking the bank.

 Digital

-Often combined with interfaces, digital preamps convert an analogue signal to digital signal whilst imparting their own distinct sound.
-These are often very clean like solid state preamps however they don’t utilise the nature of physical components.
-Instead, some offer ‘amp modelling’ allowing you to add the digitally re-created sonic signature of various famous preamps.
-Whilst these can be very good (and certainly better than the built in pres in most interfaces), they should be taken with a pinch of salt if you are looking for a truly analogue feel.
+Often combined with interfaces, digital preamps convert an analog signal to a digital signal while imparting their own distinct sound.
+These are often very clean, like solid state preamps; however, they don’t utilize the nature of physical components.
+Instead, some offer ‘amp modeling,’ allowing you to add the digitally recreated sonic signature of various famous preamps.
+While these can be very good (and certainly better than the built-in pres in most interfaces), they should be approached with caution if you are looking for a truly analog feel.

 Other Important Considerations

-Now you’ve decided which preamp type fits your recording needs, you need just need to consider what else you’d like to be able to do.
-A lot of preamps will include features such as phantom power, phase inversion, HPF, and a pad.
-If you intend to record using condenser microphones or want to track some high gain electric guitar, these are things to consider.
-Also, be aware of the inputs/outputs and make sure your interface is geared up to handle them appropriately.
+Now that you’ve decided which preamp type fits your recording needs, you just need to consider what else you’d like to be able to do.
+Many preamps will include features such as phantom power, phase inversion, HPF, and a pad.
+If you intend to record using condenser microphones or want to track some high-gain electric guitar, these are things to consider.
+Also, be aware of the inputs and outputs, and make sure your interface is equipped to handle them appropriately.

 TL;DR